parrt/msds692/notes/selenium.md

 pip install chromedriver # if you plan on automating chrome usage
 ```

+(*The last install failed for some students but they were still able to do the exercises.*)

 Download [Chrome driver binary](https://sites.google.com/a/chromium.org/chromedriver/downloads) as well and/or [FireFox's gecko driver](https://github.com/mozilla/geckodriver/releases).
 Get `geckodriver-v0.9.0` not v0.10.
 The pip stuff just makes the python packages but the real meat is in the binary download.
 I stored the executable binaries in a standard place:

 ```bash